Programming & Data Processing

 How to Generate Digits of E Online: A Complete Guide to Euler's Number, Custom Separators, and Practical Applications

-- Compound interest: The limit definition of e comes directly from continuously compounded interest.
+• Compound interest: The limit definition of e comes straight from continuously compounded interest.

-- Euler's identity: e^(iπ) + 1 = 0, often called the most beautiful equation in math.
+• Euler's identity: e^(iπ) + 1 = 0, which mathematicians like to call the most beautiful equation ever written.

-- Exponential growth and decay: Population models, radioactive decay, and capacitor discharge all use e as their base.
+• Exponential growth and decay: Population models, radioactive decay, capacitor discharge.
+They all use e as their base.

 e = lim (n → ∞) (1 + 1/n)^n

-It can also be expressed as the infinite series:
+You can also write it as an infinite series:

 e = 1/0! + 1/1! + 1/2! + 1/3! + 1/4! + …

-Both representations converge to the same value, and modern algorithms use highly optimized series to compute millions (or billions) of digits with verified accuracy.
+Both converge to the same value.
+Modern algorithms use heavily optimized versions of these series to compute millions or billions of digits with verified accuracy.

-Click the generate button.
-The digits appear instantly in the output area.
-Copy them to your clipboard and use them wherever you need.
+Hit the generate button.
+The digits show up immediately.
+Copy them and use them wherever you need.

 Input: 15 digits, newline separator